Can GW231123 have a stellar origin?: Results

-The bottom panel of Fig.~\ref{fig:BHMassSpin} presents these same models in the BH spin–mass plane.~Stars with a helium core mass of $160 \msun$ cannot form BHs with a spin above a certain threshold, which depends on the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate.~In particular, BHs with spins and masses compatible with the {$90\%$ confidence interval of the} primary in GW231123 cannot be formed if the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate is smaller than its measured median value.
+The bottom panel of Fig.~\ref{fig:BHMassSpin} presents these same models in the BH spin-mass plane.~Stars with a helium core mass of $160 \msun$ cannot form BHs with a spin above a certain threshold, which depends on the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate.~In particular, BHs with spins and masses compatible with the {$90\%$ confidence interval of the} primary in GW231123 cannot be formed if the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate is smaller than its measured median value.

-As anticipated above, our results can be explained by a delay in the onset of photodisintegration instability for fast rotation.~As shown in Fig.~\ref{fig:photodisintegration}, rotating stars reach lower core temperatures $T_c$ before the onset of explosive oxygen burning leads to rapid expansion and a temperature drop.~Thus, these stars avoid reaching the conditions required for photodisintegration-induced collapse, and instead undergo PISN.~For the median $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ rate, we find that this occurs at $\Omega_{\rm PISN} \sim 0.4 \Omega_{\rm crit}$.
+\vtwo{As anticipated above, our results demonstrate that the photodisintegration boundary which marks the upper edge of the BHMG shifts to higher stellar masses in the presence of rapid rotation.}~As shown in Fig.~\ref{fig:photodisintegration}, rotating stars reach lower core temperatures $T_c$ before the onset of explosive oxygen burning leads to rapid expansion and a temperature drop.~Thus, these stars avoid reaching the conditions required for photodisintegration-induced collapse, and instead undergo PISN.~For the median $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ rate, we find that this occurs at $\Omega_{\rm PISN} \sim 0.4 \Omega_{\rm crit}$.